Tulsi97/Computer-vision/README.md

 ## Getting started

-     The first thing to learn is how to load an Image and edit it and save it as a new file.
+     The first thing to learn is how to load an Image, edit it and save it as a new file.
      Go through the ImageEdit.py first which will help you to learn the same.
-     It take the image.jpg and converts it to black and white and saves it as a new file named blackNwhite.png
+     It takes the image.jpg and converts it to black and white and saves it as a new file named blackNwhite.png